maubanel/UE5-Hello-World/README.md

 * This is an introductory walkthrough excersise in Unreal Engine 5 to extend upon the First Hour of UE4 tutorial on Unreal's Learning hub.
 It shows the building blocks for creating a level with "Hello World" spelled out with a camera that rotates around your creation.

 * Tested on UE4 5.02
-* Required to install: P4, P4V, Git, Epic Installer, Unreal Engine 5.0.x
+* Required to install: P4, P4V, Git, Epic Installer, Unreal Engine 5.0.x, Photo Editing Software such as Photoshop

 <!-- TOC -->
 ## Table of Contents